 - Securities held to maturity

 Held-to-maturity securities comprise debt securities that are intended to be held to maturity, and can be held to maturity.
-They are measured at cost upon initial recognition, which is equal to fair value at the time of acquisition.
-Subsequent measurement is performed at acquisition cost carried forward.
+They are measured at cost on the date of initial recognition and are subsequently measured at amortised cost.
 A write-down is recognised in profit or loss in the case of permanent impairment.